josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

   <summary>What does this orbit feature do? (click to expand)</summary>
 <br>

+IT and operations changes can lead to unexpected data anomalies capable of adversely affecting model performance.
+These changes aren’t tracked by traditional IT systems, which means that teams don’t notice them until it’s too late.
+For example, the team that maintains the databases might not know that your model is dependent on a particular column and decided to make changes to it, such as using a different value to encode something.
+Small changes like that could proliferate through various data systems and eventually leads to drastic changes by the time the data reach your models

 Orbit introduces a way to monitor and validate production data for machine learning models.

-A two-step process is carried out to achieve this.
+A two-step process is carried out to achieve this:

 First, the code we added to the train(...) function essentially creates a "data contract" object from our training dataset.
 This "data contract" object automatically summarizes characteristics of the training dataset (x_train), including schema and key statistics.
 The ".save" function stores the information into a file that we can reference in the future.